---

 author: Mersel AI

-breadcrumb: Home > Blog > AI Is Showing Wrong Info About Your Product
+breadcrumb: Home > Blog > What Happens When AI Gets Product Information Wrong

 ---

-AI misinformation causes buyers to quietly disqualify brands based on false product data.
-Research by Metricus App across 50 brands reveals that 72% of companies have at least one factual error in AI-generated responses, averaging 3.4 errors per brand.
-These errors, such as quoting prices at triple the actual rate or claiming missing integrations, end evaluations before sales teams can intervene.
+**Incorrect AI product information causes buyers to disqualify brands based on false data before a sales conversation ever occurs.** Research by Metricus App across 50 brands reveals that 72% of companies have at least one factual error in AI-generated responses, averaging 3.4 errors per brand.
+These hallucinations, such as quoting prices at three times the actual rate or claiming missing integrations, end evaluations prematurely.

 # Key Takeaways